- The Feast of the Blessed Virgin Mary, Queen, is to be celebrated by the universal Church on May 31st.

 On September 8th, 1953, Pius XII released the encyclical letter Fulgens Corona, which announced a Marian Year beginning in December of 1953 and continuing to the December of 1954.
 The Marian Year of 1954 was in celebration of the centenary of the definition of the Immaculate Conception by Pius IX.
 Moreover, Pius XII saw it as a means to increase Marian piety in the Christian people as well as a way to storm Heaven with prayers for the healing of the moral chaos and persecution of the Church which erupted due to the Second World War and the spread of Communism, both of which were clearly predicted by the Queen of Heaven and Earth at Fatima.

 The encyclical Ad Caeli Reginam, released on the Feast of the Divine Maternity, 1954, was intended by Pius XII to be a crowning proclamation for the Marian Year of 1954.
-To this same end, the pope also used this encyclical to institute the Feast of the Queenship of Mary, which is therefore one of the most recent universal feasts of the Church, though the doctrine at the center of it is certainly not.
+To this same end, the pope also used this encyclical to institute the Feast of the Queenship of Mary, which is therefore one of the most recent universal feasts of the Church.

 It was most fitting that this encyclical was released on the Feast of the Divine Maternity, as this privilege of Mary is ultimately that from which her other privileges flow, including her Queenship.
 At length, Pius XII examines how this is the case from Scripture, tradition, the teachings of approved theologians, and the papal magisterium.
 He also speaks, notably, of Mary’s role as Co-Redemptrix and Mediatrix, from which her Queenship also flows.
 The doctrines here outlined are, as it were, a perfect complement to those outlined in the landmark encyclical of Pius XI on the Kingship of Christ, Quas Primas, nearly 30 years before.
 Acknowledgment of the royal dignity of Jesus and Mary and submission to it is, indeed, an antidote to the social disorder of today.
 It this, we find peace, we find order, and we find eternal life.